devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 printf("%hhd\n", i);
 ```

-The compiler will still warn you though to let you know that your int might be
+The compiler will probably warn you to let you know that your `int` might be
-truncated (note that printf is a variadic function, so the argument will be
-converted to an `int` anyway, but the compiler warns you about the possible
-truncation):
+truncated.

 ```
 xxx.c:10:19: warning: format specifies type 'char' but the argument has